Sanding is a crucial step of woodworking that cannot be skipped over, though you would like to.

 a) Emory board

-An Emory board is quite narrow, making it easy to fit into tiny grooves.
+An Emory board is relatively narrow, making it easy to fit into tiny grooves.

-The downside is that it can take quite a long time to properly sand something.
+The downside is that it can take quite a long time to sand something properly.

 b) Sanding disc